 The man's stare lingered, curious about the strange white bands of cloth wrapped around her small frame, dirty and stained with dried blood like some kind of mummy costume.
 "How… can I help you?"

-"Sir, please… I am currently missing.
+"Sir, please… I am currently away from home.
 I would like to borrow your phone and call my father."

 She cut straight to the point.
-This nightmare could finally end.
+The nightmare could finally end.
 She could still celebrate her birthday since the day was still fresh.

 "Did you say you're missing?"
 His tone grew serious.